jeffnyman/ludic-historian/articles/pc.md

 The PCC took on the mission of extending access to computers and to bring "computers to the people."
 The newsletter played an important role in that mission, putting a focus on computer games, computer education, and promotion of the BASIC programming language.

 NOTE: The name of the newsletter changed to "People's Computers" beginning with the May-June 1977 issue and the format changed to a more conventional magazine style.
-The name of the newsletter changed again to "Recreational Computing" with Jan-Feb 1979 issue.
+The name of the newsletter changed again to "Recreational Computing" with the Jan-Feb 1979 issue.

 Let's consider how the newsletter branded itself in the latter part of 1972.